deepmodeling/deepmd-kit/README.md

 Installing DeePMD-kit from scratch is lengthy, but do not be panic.
 Just follow step by step.
 Wish you good luck..

 ### Install tensorflow
 We tested two tensorflow installation options.
 You may follow either [tf-1.8](doc/install-tf.1.8.md), [tf-1.12](doc/install-tf.1.12.md) or [tf-1.14](doc/install-tf.1.14.md).
+Or [tf-1.14-gpu](doc/install-tf.1.14-gpu.md) for gpu support(cuda toolkit is needed).
 Click one of the links and follow the instructions therein.
 Of course, other installation options are not forbidden.
 It is noticed that if you are using python==3.7, the tensorflow 1.14 is enforced.

 ### Install DeePMD-kit
 The DeePMD-kit was tested with compiler gcc >= 4.9.